What Is Shavuot? Traditions, Dairy Food and Learning Shavuot: Traditions, Dairy Food & Learning | The Jewish Agency

 Today, we celebrate Shavuot by going to synagogue to hear the 10 Commandments, having festive meals of dairy foods, staying up all night to learn and reading the Book of Ruth.

-For some meal ideas, one of our Jewish Agency Campus Israel Fellows serving a university in California is passionate about cooking and has a wide variety of incredible recipes you can try on his website, BreadBakeBeyond.com.
+For some Shavuot meal ideas, one of our Jewish Agency Campus Israel Fellows serving a university in California is passionate about cooking and has a wide variety of incredible recipes you can try on his website, BreadBakeBeyond.com.

-If you’re lactose intolerant, there are, thankfully, many vegan alternatives out there so you can still celebrate with “dairy” and many recipes that are both meat-free and dairy-free to make too!
+If you’re lactose intolerant, there are, thankfully, many vegan alternatives out there, so you can still celebrate with “dairy” and many recipes that are both meat-free and dairy-free to make too!

 We stay up all night to learn the Torah because the day that it was supposed to be given, the Jews accidentally overslept.